 On beaches, Sanderlings are strong, fast runners as they perpetually scurry just ahead of arriving and retreating waves.
 On the nesting grounds males establish territories about 400 yards across, and both members of a breeding pair chase intruders from the territory.
 Sanderlings are mostly monogamous, but their mating system may differ from area to area and year to year.
 Males (and, less frequently, females) perform aerial displays before mating.
 The bird alternately flutters and glides in an erratic path in an area about 200 yards wide, dipping low to the ground and rising to 30 feet high or more while vocalizing; these displays can last 2 minutes.
 After pairing, the two birds accompany each other everywhere.
 Studies in Canada have found that females sometimes mate with multiple males in sequence when conditions are favorable.
 Both sexes incubate.
 When confronted with a predator, incubating parents freeze on the nest until the last second, when they creep away from the nest while feigning injury.
 Nest predators include Parasitic Jaegers, Long-tailed Jaegers, Glaucous Gulls, Snowy Owls, artic foxes, and wolves.
 During migration and winter Sanderlings may flock with other small shorebirds such as Dunlins, Red Knots, Black-bellied Plovers, Willets, Short-billed Dowitchers, Long-billed Dowitchers, Ruddy Turnstones, Semipalmated Sandpipers, and Western Sandpipers.
 They roost on beaches in closely packed flocks of up to several thousand birds, standing or squatting against the wind and jostling for the least exposed positions in the flock.
 When threatened by an avian predator such as a falcon, Sanderlings take flight and form a tight ball that careens erratically over the ocean.
 Back to top

 Although Sanderlings are one of our most common shorebirds, their populations are declining and they are listed as a species of high concern by the Western Hemisphere Shorebird Reserve Network.
 The world population is estimated at about 700,000 individuals, with about 300,000 occurring in the Americas.
 Sanderling is not on the 2014 State of the Birds Watch List.
 Shorebird population sizes are difficult to estimate because the birds cluster in large flocks scattered over large distances.
 However, surveys suggest that Sanderling populations are declining, sharply in places.
 According to Christmas Bird Counts, there was an overall decrease of 0.5% per year between 1959 and 1988, and California counts decreased by 3.7% per year.
 From 1974 to 1982, Sanderlings on the Atlantic Coast dropped by 13.7% per year.
 In that time, peak migration counts in Massachusetts dropped from 10,000-30,000 birds in the 1950s to an average of just 2,000 birds.
 Declines are probably caused by development or alteration of shoreline habitats—the sandy beaches Sanderlings live on are also prized by humans for recreation.
 Sanderlings are also vulnerable to pollution from pesticides and, especially, oil spills due to their close association with the ocean edge.
 In some areas, notably Chesapeake Bay where there has been a large fishery for horseshoe crab eggs, humans compete with Sanderlings and other shorebirds for food.
 Conservation of long-distance migrants like Sanderlings is always complicated because of the birds’ reliance on distantly separated staging areas, which have to provide enough food at the right time, and which are all subject to their own habitat pressures.
 Back to top

-Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown, and C. A. Friis.
-2012.
-Population estimates of North American Shorebirds, 2012.
+Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown, and C. A. Friis (2012).
+Population estimates of North American shorebirds, 2012.
 Wader Study Group Bulletin 119:178–194.
-Available from the U.S. Shorebird Conservation Plan website.

-North American Bird Conservation Initiative, U.S. Committee.
-2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+North American Bird Conservation Initiative.
+(2014).
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.